DFE-Digital/education-benchmarking-and-insights/documentation/developers/features/0002_spending-and-costs.md

-# Feature - 0002 -  Spending and costs
+# Features - 0002 -  Spending and costs

 ## Introduction